 Investing for the Future

-In the parable of the talents, we find two servants who made good use of what was given them.
+In the parable of the talents, we find two servants who made good use of what was given to them.
 They were judged, found worthy, and then rewarded with additional responsibility.
 Jesus appears to be alluding to a time of accounting for us at the end of this life.
 Have we been faithful with what God has entrusted us with here?
 If we have proven faithful, then we will enter into the master’s happiness and be given additional responsibilities.
-In other words, how we respond to God, and his purpose, here will have an impact on what we do in the life to come.
+In other words, how we respond to God, and his purpose here will have an impact on what we do in the life to come.

 The Importance of Life Now